TickTockBent/TimeTickBase/documentation/Whitepaper.md

 3. **Time-Limited Impact**: The one-year operational limit ensures the Genesis Fountain's influence naturally concludes, transitioning to a more distributed network as individual timekeepers join.

-4. **Natural Dilution**: As individual timekeepers stake their own stake-days, the Genesis Fountain's share of rewards automatically diminishes, creating a smooth transition to broader network participation.
+4. **Natural Dilution**: As individual timekeepers stake their own stake-hours, the Genesis Fountain's share of rewards automatically diminishes, creating a smooth transition to broader network participation.

 ### Reward Mechanics

-The Genesis Fountain operates as a single stake-day in the system, initially receiving 70% of all network emissions.
+The Genesis Fountain operates as a single stake-hour in the system, initially receiving 70% of all network emissions.
 These rewards are distributed among the 50 slot holders according to the contract's distribution logic.
 As additional timekeepers join the network, the Fountain's rewards naturally decrease - for example, when the first independent timekeeper stakes their stake-day, the Fountain's rewards immediately reduce to 35% of network emissions.

 This mechanism ensures:
 * Initial broad distribution of tokens